|

 Bioenergetic analysis and somatic psychotherapy belong to the group of psychodynamic psychotherapies.
 As a bioenergetic analyst and somatic psychotherapist, in my work, I also employ interventions based on object relations theory, self-psychology, conflict and ego psychology, existential and narrative theories and therapies, Gestalt, as well as cognitive and behavioral techniques.
 My work is also guided by latest results and discoveries from the field of neuroscience.
 I am also an active researcher in integration and incorporation of recent neuroscience discoveries and findings in psychotherapy and psychotherapeutic techniques.

 I am on the peer review board of International Body Psychotherapy Journal (IBPJ), and have published papers in the International Institute for Bioenergetic Analysis (IIBA) and International Body Psychotherapy (IBP) journals.
-I am a member of the International Institute for Bioenergetic Analysis (IIBA), the United States Association for Body Psychotherapy (USABP), and California Association of Marriage and Family Therapist (CAMFT).
-I am on the editorial board of the IIBA Journal and am on the peer review board of the IBPJ.
+I am a member of the International Institute for Bioenergetic Analysis (IIBA) as well as the United States Association for Body Psychotherapy (USABP), and California Association of Marriage and Family Therapist (CAMFT).
+I am on the editorial board of the IIBA Journal and and a local faculty of the Southern California Institute for Bioenergetic Analysis (SCIBA).

 My life prior to psychotherapy